Evan-R-Scott/RAG-LLM-Newsletter/README.md

 2. Clone this repo
 3. Optionally run: `docker-compose pull` for latest images but not necessary
 4. Run: `docker-compose up` to start app
+     - The first time this is run will take a while since the images must get pulled before startup
-5. Go to localhost:8000 on browser once container startup is complete
+6. Go to localhost:8000 on browser once container startup is complete

 ## What It Does